dublinbranch/QSpaceShip/README.md

 # QSpaceShip
-Just a bunch of <=> for Qt Types, expect logica error!
+Just a bunch of <=> for Qt Types, expect logical error!